 Amniocentesis and chorionic villus sampling (CVS) are examples of tests that are more invasive.
 They take samples of the amniotic fluid or placenta to more accurately diagnose genetic abnormalities or genetic defects such as sickle cell anemia, cystic fibrosis, muscular dystrophy or Down syndrome.
 CVS is performed during the first trimester and amniocentesis would be done during the second trimester.
 A genetic counselor may be able to help you decide if you want to go through with one of these tests.

 Early in pregnancy an ultrasound can be useful to confirm viability and get accurate dating.
-If you are unclear when your last period was, an ultrasound can be used at around eight to ten weeks of pregnancy to estimate your due date.
+If you are unclear when your last period was, an ultrasound can be performed as early as 6-7weeks of pregnancy to estimate your due date.
 Or your obstetrician may wait until the second trimester to do this non-invasive diagnostic test.
 You will most likely have an additional ultrasound in each of your second and third trimesters to monitor fetal development and screen for any potential problems.

 All your testing options should be discussed with your OBGYN so that you understand what tests are being run and why.